Cook River (Jacques-Cartier River tributary): Geography

 The Cook River flows onto the west bank of the Jacques-Cartier River in an area of rapids.
-From this confluence, the current descends on 55.4 km generally towards the south following the course of the Jacques-Cartier River which flows on the northwest bank of the Saint Lawrence river.
+From this confluence, the current descends on 55.4 km generally towards the south following the course of the Jacques-Cartier River which flows on the northwest bank of the St. Lawrence River.

 Toponymy

 The term Cook is a family name of English origin.

 The Cook River toponym was formalized on November 7, 1985 at the Place Names Bank of the Commission de toponymie du Québec.